d-zo/SimpleScriptGenerator/README.md

 the parentheses/brackets have to be in balance.
 If the test is not successfull, the background color of the entry is changed to orange and a warning is issued in the console.
-The entry will not be saved unless the error is rectified.
+The entry will not be saved unless the error is resolved.